PrateekJayaPrakash/prateekjayaprakash.github.io/snake_sample_page.md

 ### 3. Open Loop results

 The first step in the project is to find a gait that achieves locomotion in an ideal environment.
-On review of existing literature, I found that a travelling wave
+On review of existing literature, I found that a travelling wave motion resulted in locomotion.
+I applied a input to the nodes such that a travelling wave is induced in the robot.
+The results were very promising with locomotion indicated by the node map below.
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ### 4. Approach to control